 - Abitur exam / vocational baccalaureate diploma (Fachabitur)

+- Eight-week basic internship: First-semester students in the 2020/2021 and 2021/2022 winter semesters have the opportunity to provide evidence of the internship completed in full by September 30, 2022.
 The internship should convey contents from the fields of media technology, design or business administration.

 The study qualifications are available here.

 For a study start in the winter semester 2021/2022:

 - May 1, 2021 until July 31, 2021